Black Foliage Dahlia: How to Grow Dahlia Black Forest Ruby

 Where to Plant Dahlia Black Forest Ruby

-• Container garden: Add Dahlia Black Forest Ruby to patio and balcony containers, or to pots flanking an entryway.
+• Container garden: Dahlia Black Forest Ruby is one of the most dramatic dahlias for containers, stunning in patio and balcony pots, or flanking an entryway.

 • Eclectic Garden: Pair this black foliage dahlia with a mix of vibrant and unexpected colors, like the electric blue flowers of Salvia ‘Black and Bloom’ or the bright yellow flowers of Black-Eyed Susans.

-• Goth Garden: Black foliage dahlias are ideal for a gothic garden and pair beautifully with other dark-leaved plants.
+• Goth Garden: Black foliage dahlias are ideal for a gothic garden and pair beautifully with other dark-leaved gothic garden plants.

 • Cottage Garden: Incorporate Dahlia Black Forest Ruby alongside classic cottage garden favorites like lavender, roses, and hollyhocks for a striking contrast.

-• Borders and Flower Beds: Use this dahlia as a focal point or anchor in mixed borders and flower beds, planting it next to soft-textured foliage plants like lamb’s ear or ferns.
+• Borders and Flower Beds: Use this dahlia as a focal point or anchor in mixed borders and flower beds, planting it next to soft-textured foliage plants like lamb’s ear or ferns, or alongside other dark foliage annuals.

 • Cutting Garden: Plant black foliage dahlias in a sunny cutting garden alongside zinnias and sunflowers for striking arrangements you can bring indoors.